rawify/BitSet.js/README.md

 ---
 Calculates the number of trailing zeros (zeros on the right)

+int lsb()
+---
+Calculates the least significant bit (the right most)

 bool isEmpty()
 ---
 Checks if the bitset has all bits set to zero